ronaldconn/ronaldconn/README.md

 - 🌱 I’m currently learning **Rust** and **homebrew n64 development**.

+- 💻 I do at least one codewars or leetcode a day to keep in shape and push to a private repo.
+Solutions are available upon request.
+On the occasion I miss a day, I will makeup the challenge the following day.
+Reach if you ever want to do live code challenges together! 😊

-- 👨‍💻 All of my projects are available at <a href="https://aaronclamp.netlify.app/">aaronclamp.netlify.app<a/>
+- 👨‍💻 All of my projects are here and some of my favorites are available at <a href="https://aaronclamp.netlify.app/">aaronclamp.netlify.app<a/>

 - 💬 Ask me about **building apps, mechanics, swimming, or 8-bit videogame programming (gameboy, nes, etc.)**